In Centreon, it is possible to group together hosts and services within groups:

-- The Notes URL field defines a URL which can be used to give more information on the hostgroup.
+- The Notes URL field defines a URL that can be used to give more information on the hostgroup.

 - The Action URL field defines a URL normally used to give information on actions on the hostgroup (maintenance, etc.).

-- The Icon field indicates the icon to be use for the host group.
+- The Icon field indicates the icon to be used for the host group.

-- The Map Icon is the icon use for mapping.
+- The Map Icon is the icon used for mapping.

 - The Geographic coordinates field defines geographical coordinates used by the Centreon MAP module to position the resource on a map

-- The RRD retention field is expressed in days, it serves to define the duration of retention of the services belonging to this hostgroup in the RRD database.
+- The RRD retention field is expressed in days.
+It is used to define the duration of retention of the services belonging to this hostgroup in the RRD database.
 It will be the default duration defined in the Administration > Options > CentStorage menu if this value is not defined.

-- The Enable/disable resource and Comments fields allow to enable or disable the host group and to make comments on it.
+- The Enable/disable resource and Comments fields are used to enable or disable the host group and to make comments on it.

 Creating a service group

-Go to the Configuration > Services > Service Groups menu and click on Add
+Go to the Configuration > Services > Service Groups menu and click Add

-- The Name and Description fields describes the name and the description of the service group.
+- The Name and Description fields describe the name and description of the service group.

 - The Linked Host Services list allows us to choose the various services that will be included in this group.